Ameerahalshihry/Casting-Agency/README.md

 # Casting Agency Capstone Project

 The project is a webpage for Casting Agency Company that is responsible for creating movies and managing and assigning actors to those movies.
 This project will provide these functionality below:

 1) Display movies and actors.
 2) Delete movies and actors.
 3) Add movie and actor.
 4) Modify movie and actor.

+#  The motivation behind this project

+I developed this project to make use of the knowledge you acquired in this Udacity Full Stack  Nanodegree and hence gain confidence in these skills.

 # Casting Agency API Backend